 Understanding CRM software

 CRM software is designed to manage and analyze customer interactions and data throughout the customer lifecycle, from lead generation to post-sales support.
-It serves as central database that stores customer information, such as contact details, purchase history, and customer service inquiries, and allows businesses to track customer interactions across various channels, such as email, phone calls and social media.
+It serves as a central database that stores customer information, such as contact details, purchase history, and customer service inquiries, and allows businesses to track customer interactions across various channels, such as email, phone calls, and social media.

 CRM software can also help businesses manage their sales pipeline, track deals and contracts, and automate sales processes.
 By providing businesses with a 360-degree view of their customers, CRM software enables them to provide better customer service, build stronger relationships, and increase customer retention.